United Nations Security Council: Meeting locations

 US President Barack Obama chairs a United Nations Security Council meeting.

 The meeting room exhibits Untitled (Mural for Peace), the United Nations Security Council mural by Per Krohg (1952).

 Unlike the General Assembly, the Security Council is not bound to sessions.
 Each Security Council member must have a representative available at UN Headquarters at all times in case an emergency meeting becomes necessary.

-The Security Council generally meets in a designated chamber in the United Nations Conference Building in New York City.
+The Security Council generally meets in a designated chamber in the UN Conference Building in New York City.
 The chamber was designed by the Norwegian architect Arnstein Arneberg and was a gift from Norway.
-The United Nations Security Council mural by Norwegian artist Per Krohg (1952) depicts a phoenix rising from its ashes, symbolic of the world's rebirth after World War II.
+The UN Security Council mural by Norwegian artist Per Krohg (1952) depicts a phoenix rising from its ashes, symbolic of the world's rebirth after World War II.

 The Security Council has also held meetings in cities including Nairobi, Kenya; Addis Ababa, Ethiopia; Panama City, Panama; and Geneva, Switzerland.
 In March 2010, the Security Council moved into a temporary facility in the General Assembly Building as its chamber underwent renovations as part of the UN Capital Master Plan.
-The renovations were funded by Norway, the chamber's original donor, for a total cost of 5 million.
+The renovations were funded by Norway, the chamber's original donor, for a total cost of US $5 million.
 The chamber reopened on 16 April 2013.
 The representatives of the member states are seated on a horseshoe-shaped table, with the president in the very middle flanked by the Secretary on the right and the Undersecretary on the left.
 The other representatives are placed in clockwise order alphabetically from the president leaving two seats at the ends of the table for guest speakers.
 The seating order of the members is then rotated each month as the presidency changes.

 Because of the public nature of meetings in the Security Council Chamber, delegations use the chamber to voice their positions in different ways, such as with walkouts.